Nikola Antić

-Nikola Antić (Никола Антић; born 4 January 1994) is a Serbian football defender who plays for Russian club FC Khimki.
+Nikola Antić (Никола Антић; born 4 January 1994) is a Serbian professional footballer who plays as a defender for Kazakhstani club Ordabasy.

 Club career

 Antić played for Partizan in youth categories, but he signed his first professional contract with Rad.
 He was one season at loan with Palić.

 In August 2014, he signed a four-year contract with Red Star Belgrade.
 He played only one game with Red Star in Jelen Super Liga.
 In February 2015, he terminated his contract with the club and signed with Jagodina.

-On 31 August 2015, Antić signed a three-year-deal with Vojvodina.
+On 31 August 2015, Antić signed a three-year deal with Vojvodina.
 In January 2018, Antić extended his contract with club, signing a one-year extension.

 On 3 February 2019, Nikola Antić left Vojvodina and signed for Belarusian club Shakhtyor Soligorsk.

 On 10 February 2023, Antić signed a year-and-a-half contract with Russian Premier League club FC Khimki.

+On 19 June 2023, Antić signed for Partizan.
+Sports director Ivica Kralj welcomed him to the club and presented him with the jersey number 15.
+On July 29, 2023, Antić made his debut in the first round of the Serbian SuperLiga in a match against TSC that ended in a 3–3 draw.